UBC-MOAD/docs/git_version_control.rst

     $ git config --global core.editor "your favourite editor"

-where :kbd:`your favourite editor` is the command that Git should use to open your editor.
+where ``your favourite editor`` is the command that Git should use to open your editor.
 The commands for many popular editors are tabulated in `Appendix 3.1 of the ProGit book`_.
 If you are having trouble figuring out what that command should be, ask for help on the `SalishSeaCast #general`_ Slack channel.